-Brazil's Lula: President to pariah and back
+Brazil's Lula: president to pariah and back

 When he was seven, his family joined a wave of migration to the industrial heartland of Sao Paulo.

-Lula worked as a shoeshine boy and peanut vendor before becoming a metalworker at the tender age of 14.
+Lula worked as a shoeshine boy and peanut vendor before becoming a metalworker at the age of just 14.

 In the 1960s, he lost a finger in a workplace accident.